 - ASPIN Working Group meeting (presentation), July 2018

 - ASPIN Civil Society Working Group Meeting report, July 2018

 - ASPIN Civil Society Working Group Meeting Report, September 2018

-Project partners would like to thank the funders, The Open Society Initiative for Southern Africa (OSISA), the Friedrich-Ebert-Stiftung (FES) Namibia Office and the Swedish International Development Cooperation Agency (SIDA) for their generous support.
+The project partners would like to thank the funders, The Open Society Initiative for Southern Africa (OSISA), the Friedrich-Ebert-Stiftung (FES) Namibia Office, as well as the Swedish Government and the Swedish International Development Cooperation Agency (SIDA) for their generous support.